rossrobino/domco/docs/src/docs/learn/index.md

 ## Create

+To get started, you'll need to have [Node.js](https://nodejs.org) or another server side JavaScript runtime installed on your computer.

-To get started, run this command in your terminal and follow the instructions.
+Run this command in your terminal and follow the instructions provided.

 ```bash
 npm create domco@latest